-The goal of this trial is to determine which dose level of PF-06863135 is safest, best tolerated, and works best when given by itself to patients with relapsed/refractory multiple myeloma.
+The purpose of this trial is to determine which dose level of PF-06863135 is safest, best tolerated, and works best when given by itself and combined with pomalidomide or lenalidomide to patients with relapsed/refractory multiple myeloma.

 This trial is currently open and accepting patients.